 - Bats Left, Throws Right

-- Height 6' 0", Weight 170 lb.
+- Height 6' 0", Weight 210 lb.

-Canó was the MVP of the 2013 World Baseball Classic, leading the Dominican team to an undefeated record; he was the first position player to win the award as Daisuke Matsuzaka had won in the first two World Baseball Classics.
-Canó had hit .469/.514/.781 and led the Classic in doubles (4, tied with Carlos Beltrán and Nelson Cruz), total bases (25, 6 ahead of runners-up José Dariel Abreu and Andrelton Simmons) and hits (15, 3 ahead of Ángel Pagán).
-He had six runs and six RBI in eight games.
+Canó was the Dominican Republic second baseman in the 2009 WBC, going 3 for 13 with a walk and 2 runs.
+He got only one hit in two games against the Dutch national team which the Dominicans lost.
+Both of his runs came against Panama on home runs by Miguel Olivo.
+Canó was the MVP of the 2013 event, leading the Dominican team to an undefeated record; he was the first position player to win the award as Daisuke Matsuzaka had won in the first two WBCs.
+Canó hit .469/.514/.781 and led the Classic in doubles (4, tied with Carlos Beltrán and Nelson Cruz), total bases (25, 6 ahead of runners up José Dariel Abreu and Andrelton Simmons) and hits (15, 3 ahead of Ángel Pagán).
+He scored 6 runs with 6 RBI in 8 games.
 He set a new Classic record for hits, breaking Nobuhiko Matsunaka's mark.
-Highlights included a 3-RBI, 3-hit effort in a win over Venezuela, 3 hits and a homer (versus Jose de la Torre) against Puerto Rico, 3 hits and a homer (off Tiago Da Silva) in a 5-4 close win over Italy.
+Highlights included a three-RBI, three-hit effort in a win over Venezuela, three hits and a homer (versus Jose de la Torre) against Puerto Rico, three hits and a homer (off Tiago Da Silva) in a 5-4 close win over Italy.
 He was MVP of his pool in both rounds 1 and 2.

-- 4-time AL All-Star (2006 & 2010-2012)
+- 8-time AL All-Star (2006, 2010-2014, 2016 & 2017)

 - 2-time AL Gold Glove Winner (2010 & 2012)

-- 4-time AL Silver Slugger Award Winner (2006 & 2010-2012)
+- 5-time AL Silver Slugger Award Winner (2006 & 2010-2013)

-- 20-Home Run Seasons: 4 (2009-2012)
+- 20-Home Run Seasons: 8 (2009-2013 & 2015-2017)

-- 30-Home Run Seasons: 1 (2012)
+- 30-Home Run Seasons: 2 (2012 & 2016)

-- 100 RBI Seasons: 2 (2010 & 2011)
+- 100 RBI Seasons: 4 (2010, 2011, 2013 & 2016)

-- 100 Runs Scored Seasons: 4 (2009-2012)
+- 100 Runs Scored Seasons: 5 (2009-2012 & 2016)